mus-format/musgen-go/README.md

 example of how Protobuf format can be implemented using mus-go and [here](https://github.com/ymz-ncnk/go-serialization-benchmarks) are the corresponding benchmarks).

+Also it supports unsafe code, streaming code and validation during deserialization feature.

 # Contents
 - [musgen-go](#musgen-go)
 - [Contents](#contents)